 Just because a country doesn’t participate in the automatic exchange of information right now, doesn’t mean that it won’t share your information in other ways, do so voluntarily, or sign up for AEOI in the future.

-We talk about this in greater detail in our FREE CRS guide which you should download if you haven’t already received a copy.
+We talk about this in greater detail in our FREE CRS guide.

-In other words, just because you have a bank account in one of the non-AEOI countries listed above, doesn’t mean your information isn’t ever going to be shared.
+In other words, just because you have an account in one of the non-AEOI countries listed above, doesn’t mean your information isn’t ever going to be shared.

 Also remember: your bank cannot alert you before they share your information with authorities.
-You already agreed to let the bank do that when you signed your account agreement and agreed to their terms and conditions.
+You already agreed to let the bank do that when you signed your account agreement.
+But also, when you agreed to their terms and conditions.

 There are two main reasons why countries participate in the exchange of information: increased tax revenue and economic stability.